hachecom/ComputerVision_problmes/README.md

 ## No. 1 - Face Recognition
 Perform fast, accurate face detection with OpenCV using a pre-trained deep learning face detector model shipped with the library.
+# No. 2 - Keras and Convolutional Neural Networks
+Building a complete end-to-end image classification + deep learning application